jsgroth/CoffeePSX/README.md

 * The hardware timers

 Not yet implemented:
-* A hardware rasterizer (would enable enhancements like increased rendering resolution, draw output in 24bpp color, and texture filtering)
+* A hardware rasterizer (would enable enhancements like increased rendering resolution, draw output in 24bpp color, and possibly texture filtering)
 * Accurate timing for memory writes (i.e. implementing the CPU write queue)
+  * Though it seems like maybe nothing depends on this?
-* More accurate timings for DMA/GPU/MDEC; some games that depend on DMA timing will work but timings are quite inaccurate right now
+* More accurate timings for DMA/GPU/MDEC; some games that depend on DMA timing work but timings are quite inaccurate right now
-* Some CD-ROM functionality including disc change, infrequently used commands, and 8-bit CD-XA audio (not sure any games even use 8-bit CD-XA)
+* Some CD-ROM functionality including disc change, infrequently used commands, and 8-bit CD-XA audio
+  * There are possibly no games that use 8-bit CD-XA audio samples?
 * Analog controllers and P2 inputs
 * More flexible memory card implementation (e.g. an option for whether to share across games or give each game its own emulated card)
 * A GUI

 ## AVX2 Dependency

 The rasterizer makes very heavy use of x86_64 [AVX2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#Advanced_Vector_Extensions_2) instructions.
-These have been supported in Intel CPUs since Haswell (4th gen i3/i5/i7) and AMD CPUs since Zen (Ryzen 1000 series).
+These have been supported in Intel CPUs since Haswell (4th gen i3/i5/i7) and AMD CPUs since Bulldozer (FX-41xx/61xx/81xx).
 There is a fallback rasterizer that does not use any x86_64 intrinsics but it is extremely slow and will probably not run 3D games at full speed.

 ## Build Dependencies